isomerpages/moe-beaconpri/_beacon-experiential-learning/Special Programmes/B121 Computer Ownership Programme.md

 #### Recommended Specifications for Personal Learning Device

 As students will be mostly using online tools, PLDs do not need to be too "powerful".
-When purchasing a device, prioritise the size and weight of the device.<br>
+When purchasing a device, prioritise the size and weight of the device.

 **Form Factor:**&nbsp;Clam-shell or 360 flip models are recommended<br>
 **Operating System:**&nbsp;Windows, Mac OS, ChromeOS<br>
 **Weight:**&nbsp;Less than 1.4 kg<br>